Pure Comedy: Trump’s $3 Million Wisconsin Recount Confirms Even More Votes For Joe Biden

 Ahhhh, democracy.

-The good news comes just days after Arizona officially certified that Biden did win the state prevailing by over 10,000 votes.
-The New York Times cited that Biden’s victory was attributed to the strength of Maricopa, the state’s largest country which has been trending as Democratic in recent elections.
+The good news comes just days after Arizona officially certified that Biden won the state, prevailing by over 10,000 votes.
+The New York Times cited that Biden’s victory was attributed to the strength of Maricopa, the state’s largest county which has been trending as Democratic in recent elections.

 On Monday, Joe and Kamala received their first full intelligence briefings since the election, transition officials announced.